Skip to content

 The HTML report contains information about the carbon footprint of the whole pipeline run as well as plots showing the distributions of the CO₂ emissions for the different processes.
 The CO₂ emissions are separated into newly generated (i.e. from non-cached tasks) and total (including cached tasks).
 Additionally, it contains a table with the metrics for all individual tasks.
 The table is limited to 10000 entries by default.
 It finishes up with an overview plot of the carbon intensities during the workflow execution.

-• dataFile The data file contains all trace information in a tree structure with the levels in descending order session -> workflow -> process -> task.
+• provenance The provenance file contains all trace information contributing to the emission calculation in a tree structure with the levels in descending order session -> workflow -> process -> task.
 Example: A workflow consists of multiple processes / has multiple process level children.
+The file design adheres to the javascript object notation linked-data (JSON-LD) format with type context definitions from schema.org and bioschemas.org.
 The total session emission estimation includes everything from the point of plugin start to stop in a similar manner to how Nextflow defines a TraceRecord, but through the Java-native OSHI library.

 Comparison session vs. workflow